The-Back-Room/The-Back-Room.github.io/WindowsThemes/VisualStyles/Windows10/BLEACH.md

 ---
 title: Bleach
-summary: A Visual Style for Windows 10 19H1-22H2 inspired by the BLEACH anime and manga series.
+summary: A Visual Style for Windows 10 19H1-22H2 inspired by the BLEACH anime and manga series
 nav_exclude: true
 has_toc: false
 permalink: /WindowsThemes/VisualStyles/Windows10/Bleach